 Merging with another privately-owned company

 The rationale behind a private company merger is that two companies together are stronger and more valuable than two separate ones.
 Stronger companies can buy others in order to create a more competitive and cost-efficient entity.
 This in turn has a positive impact on profits, and consequently benefits shareholders.
-Typically a private company is acquired by buying all of the share capital.
+Typically a private company is acquired by the other company buying all of the share capital.
 The advantage of doing this is that all of the assets of the target company are acquired.

 The process involved in a merger